AI-Assisted Release Readiness and Change Approval Routing

 Build sequence:

-- Post a one-screen release brief to Slack, then route approved outcomes to Notion for durable audit trail.
+6. Post a one-screen release brief to Slack, then route approved outcomes to the decision log and rollback-prep system of record.

 Adaptation knobs for teams: